dche658/bellview/README.md

 Open a terminal window and change to the bellview-master directory.

-Run the command
+To build a platform specific installer, run the command

-    gradlew assemble
+    gradlew jpackage

-Hopefully, this will download all the necessary dependencies and install the zip distribution archive in the /bellview-master/app/build/distributions directory.
-This is best done when you are not behind a corporate firewall.
+Hopefully, this will download all the necessary dependencies and create the installer package in /bellview/app/build/jpackage

+Alternatively to build a runtime image execute

+		gradlew runtime

 ### Change log